 Clinical state resulting from underproduction of T4 and T3.
 Low free T4 with an elevated TSH is diagnostic of primary hypothyroidism.
 Autoimmune thyroiditis (Hashimoto disease) is the most common cause of primary hypothyroidism.
 Secondary/central hypothyroidism is caused by pituitary or hypothalamic dysfunction.

 The result of anterior pituitary or hypothalamic dysfunction.
 Etiology may be congenital, neoplastic, inflammatory, infiltrative (e.g., tuberculosis, syphilis, fungal infections, toxoplasmosis, sarcoidosis, hemochromatosis, histiocytosis ), traumatic, or iatrogenic.
 Pituitary mass lesions, especially pituitary adenomas, are the most common cause.

 Most commonly presents as an asymptomatic thyroid nodule in a woman in her 30s or 40s.
-The nodule might be found on physical examination or incidentally on neck ultrasound or CT.
+Detection might follow physical examination or be an incidental finding on neck ultrasound or computed tomography.
 Treatment of the most common types (papillary or follicular) generally involves surgery, followed by radioactive iodine ablation and TSH suppression.

 Thyroid parenchymal expansion can result from diffuse enlargement or infiltration of the thyroid gland, or from the presence of one or more thyroid nodules.